Rosalij/snowshopbackend/README.md

 # Product Management API

-A RESTful API built for managing products and categories, providing comprehensive CRUD operations and inventory management capabilities.
+A RESTful API built for managing users, products and categories for a company website, also called stock/inventory manegement application. providing CRUD operations and inventory management capabilities.

 ## Features